TheShermanTanker/pypy/pypy/doc/gc_info.rst

 * nursery - amount of memory allocated for nursery, fixed at startup, controlled via an environment variable

-* raw assembler allocated - amount of assembler memory that JIT feels responsible for

 * memory pressure, if asked for - amount of memory we think got allocated via external malloc (eg loading cert store in SSL contexts) that is kept